mcdemarco/cardpen/doc/howto.md

 If you need to rotate your landscape cards back to portrait to upload to a printer, I recommend using [ImageMagick](https://www.imagemagick.org/).
 The relevant command is:

-`convert -rotate "90" <filename>.png <newfilename.png>`
+`convert -rotate "90" filename.png newfilename.png`

 You probably want to rotate the back in the opposite direction:

-`convert -rotate "-90" <filename>.png <newfilename.png>`
+`convert -rotate "-90" filename.png newfilename.png`

-It's easier to just edit the files in place (as long as you've saved your project and can regenerate them if something goes wrong):
+Often it's easier just to edit the all files in place (as long as you've saved your project and can regenerate them if something goes wrong):

 `mogrify -rotate "90" *.png`

 If you want to use a GUI instead of the command line, Preview on MacOS X or Photos on Windows 10 (among others) will let you rotate images.

+To flip an image, use "180" instead of "90":

+`convert -rotate "180" filename.png newfilename.png`

 ### Saving